What Is Risk Job Insurance? How Insurance Works for High-Risk Workers

 In many cases, two workers with similar job titles may be treated differently depending on their actual job duties and exposure level.

-For example, a construction project manager working primarily in an office may face fewer insurance restrictions than a worker installing structural steel at height.
+For example, a construction project manager working primarily in an office may face fewer insurance restrictions than a worker installing structural steel at height, where height exposure significantly increases severity-based risk classification.

 Structural Exclusions in Risk Job Insurance